Crylia/dotfiles/README.md

 * Theme and select mario
 * Hit _Save_ than reboot and enjoy your new bootloader!

+## Change Font

+>sudo nano /boot/grub/themes/mario/theme.txt

+Uncomment the **item font = ""** and dont forget to uncomment the old unwanted font.

+ctrl + o, enter, ctrl + x to save and leave nano

+>sudo update-grub

+And reboot :)

 ### Note / Sources
 I got the background image somewhere from google image search and modified it.

-The font is from https://www.dafont.com/mario64.font it belongs to Nintendo
+The font is from https://www.dafont.com/mario64.font it belongs to Nintendo The Super Mario Font was created by Patrick H. Lauke. and distributed by Fontstruct https://fontstruct.com